KyleGoslan/Digital-Media-Design/04-ControlFlow/README.md

 ![alt text](https://blog.knockknockstuff.com/wp-content/uploads/2013/07/Dilemmas_Social_ONLINE_vert31.jpg "Logo Title Text 1")

-By querying what state the programme is at there can be varied outcomes.
+By querying what state the programme is at - there can be multiple outcomes.
 There are different ways of controlling the flow of your project.

 ### if
 Will probably be the most common of all the control flow commands you will use.
 You simply ask 'if' a condition has been met or happened yet.

 ### else
-An 'else' most commonoly follows an 'if'.
-In the diagram above the else is the lines that break up the YES and NO response.
+An 'else' most commonly follows an 'if'.
+In the diagram above the 'else' is the lines that break up the YES and NO response.

 This provides an alternative action option for exmaple: